Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Application to linear regression

 As expected, for small values of $\sigma_\beta^2$, FAB results in volume gains compared to the standard method.
 However, as $\sigma_\beta^2$ grows, the zero-centered FAB priors become increasingly misspecified, and the FAB-CRs become larger than the classical CI.
-Nonetheless, for very large values of $\sigma_\beta^2$, the behavior of the three priors differ: the width of the Gaussian CR diverges, while the Laplace and horseshoe priors yield uniformly bounded regions, with the latter eventually reverting to the standard $z$-interval.
-In all cases, the coverage remains exact. \looseness=-1
+Nonetheless, for very large values of $\sigma_\beta^2$, the behavior of the three priors differs: the width of the Gaussian CR diverges, while the Laplace and horseshoe priors yield uniformly bounded regions, with the latter eventually reverting to the standard $z$-interval.
+In all cases, the coverage remains exact. \Cref{fig:fab_ols_baselines} in \cref{app:additional_figures} reports the same experiment with additional baselines: Bayesian credible regions under the same priors, and desparsified Lasso confidence intervals \citep{Zhang2013}, with the true $\sigma_Y$ supplied to all methods for comparability.
+The credible regions are narrower than the $z$-interval over the range of $\sigma_\beta^2$ considered: the Gaussian credible region has constant width because its posterior variance does not depend on the observed data $\mathbf{y}$, whereas the Laplace and horseshoe credible regions widen with $\sigma_\beta^2$ and approach the volume of the classical interval.
+The desparsified Lasso interval is also shorter than the $z$-interval and has width largely insensitive to $\sigma_\beta^2$, since its width is determined mainly by the design and the supplied observation standard deviation rather than by the signal magnitude.
+Crucially, none of these baselines maintains nominal coverage uniformly over $\sigma_\beta^2$: the credible regions over-cover when coefficients are near zero and can under-cover under substantial prior--data conflict, and the desparsified Lasso interval tends to under-cover when sparsity/regularity assumptions are violated.
+Among the methods considered here, FAB-CRs are the only ones that simultaneously exploit shrinkage when present while maintaining nominal coverage by construction.